gomorpheus/morpheus-cli-docs/CLI-Manual.md

         --key KEY                    Key.
 This can also be passed as the first argument.
     -v, --value VALUE                Secret value.
 This can be used to store a string instead of an object, and can also be passed as the second argument.
     -t, --ttl SECONDS                Time to live, the lease duration before this key expires.
+        --type string|object         The type of data being stored: string or object.
     -y, --yes                        Auto Confirm
     -O, --option OPTION              Option in the format -O field="value" --prompt                     Always prompt for input on every option, even those not prompted for by default.